How to Sell Used Furniture and Other Stuff Online – A Step By Step Guide

 Do you need to generate some cash?
-Selling used furniture for cash is a great way to get drum up a little spending money (especially in 2022 when inventory of new items is limited).
-When I looked around my house I can see there are WAY too many chairs and lots of stuff in my garage gathering dust.
-Why not convert all that extra chair, lamp, mirror, picture, or table into a little cash?
+Selling used furniture for cash is a great way to drum up a little extra money (especially in 2022 when the inventory of new items is limited).
+When I look around my house I can see there are WAY too many chairs and lots of old furniture and other items gathering dust in my garage.
+Why not convert that extra chair, lamp, mirror, picture, or table into a little extra cash?

-Try out this rule.
+Try this rule.
 Before you can buy something for your house or apartment, you have to sell something old.
 Before I bought a bigger dining room table, I sold a chair.
 The dollar amounts don’t have to be equal.
-When you keep track of what you sell, you can see that you can really save money.
-It can be a great motivation to clean out stuff you don’t use.
+When you keep track of what you sell, you can see that you really can save money.
+It can be a great motivation to get rid of a lot of items you don’t use.

-I really having a garage sale because people only want to spend $1 and spend a whole day doing it.
+I really hate having a garage sale or yard sale because people only want to spend $1 and spend a whole day doing it.
 I’d rather donate the little stuff.
-The BEST way to sell bigger items like furniture, old appliances (even sinks and bathtubs), art, lamps, mirrors, rugs, toys and bikes is online.
+The BEST way to sell bigger items like furniture, old appliances (even sinks and bathtubs), art, lamps, mirrors, rugs, toys, and bikes is online.
 You make more money and you don’t have to haggle over $0.50.

 Follow these tips for how to:

 - Sell furniture safely

 - See the best places to list your used furniture and home goods